mpope9/krarup/primer.md

 * `await` can be called from any function, even non-`async` functions.

 #### Quick async/await Note
-The semantics of `async`/`await` is notability different than other language implementations.  `await` can be used anywhere, not just in functions defined with `async`.
+The semantics of `async`/`await` are notability different than other language implementations.  `await` can be used anywhere, not just in functions defined with `async`.
 Erlang can be considered `async` by default, so function [coloring](https://www.tedinski.com/2018/11/13/function-coloring.html) and